(roe PIN i role)

 Parkinson disease discontinuation taper: Gradually taper over 7 days as follows: reduce frequency of administration from 3 times daily to twice daily for 4 days, then reduce to once daily for remaining 3 days.

-Extended release tablet: Initial: 2 mg once daily for 1 to 2 weeks, followed by increases of 2 mg/day at weekly or longer intervals based on therapeutic response and tolerability (maximum: 24 mg/day); Note: If a significant interruption in therapy with ropinirole occurs, retitration may be warranted.
+Extended-release tablet: Initial: 2 mg once daily for 1 to 2 weeks, followed by increases of 2 mg/day at weekly or longer intervals based on therapeutic response and tolerability; there was no additional benefit shown for doses greater than 8 mg/day in advanced Parkinson disease or 12 mg/day in early Parkinson disease; maximum: 24 mg/day; Note: If a significant interruption in therapy with ropinirole occurs, retitration may be warranted.
 When discontinuing gradually taper over 7 days.

 Note: If a significant interruption in therapy with ropinirole occurs, retitration may be warranted.
 Gradually taper dose if discontinuation is warranted.